akhilub/DSA-Coding-Patterns/BinaryTree/Traversal_Algorithms.md

 ## Level-By-Level Traversal or BFS traversal
-It traverses the binary tree in level-by-level order.The implementation of a BFS is usually based on queue:
+It traverses the binary tree in level by level order, and each level from left to right..The implementation of a BFS is usually based on queue:

 ```
 def bfs(root):